-The USA Aluminized Steel is a sturdy, well-made, no-nonsense loaf pan that turns out solid, evenly baked loaves time and time again.
-It delivered consistent loaves that were well baked every time.
-We like how the USA pan has heft and solid construction but is still small enough to produce tall, impressive loaves.
+The USA Pan Aluminized Steel is a sturdy, well-made, no-nonsense loaf pan that turns out solid, evenly baked loaves time and time again, earning our highest accolades.
+It delivered beautifully consistent loaves that were baked well each and every time.
+We like this pan's heft and solid construction and that it's still small enough to produce tall, impressive loaves.
 It also baked our loaves slowly and evenly, creating a nice golden-brown shell, without overcooking.
-The corrugated steel bottom and sides make for easy loaf release without too much need for greasing.
+The corrugated steel bottom and sides make for easy loaf release without too much need for greasing, a much-welcomed feature.
 This pan is also easy to clean and affordable.

-The major downside has to do with its features; however, these were not a dealbreaker by any means.
+Some of its features weren't quite up to snuff, but overall were not dealbreakers.
 Unlike many of the pans in this review, the USA Aluminized Steel doesn't have handles, which means turning out loaves and removing the pan from the oven is a bit more difficult.
-We could get around this, but some bakers are dead-set on having handles — this comes down to personal preference.
+We could get around this, but some bakers are deadset on having handles — this comes down to personal preference.

-The Wilton Recipe Right came in as a close second to our favorite pan in the bunch.
-It's simple, easy to use, and bakes delicious bread every time.
-We were impressed by how easily our loaves came out of this pan — the no-stick coating works very well.
+The Wilton Recipe Right Medium Bread Pan came in as a close second to our top pick.
+It's simple, easy to use, and bakes delicious bread every time - essentials for a top-notch baking pan.
+We were impressed by how easily our loaves came out of this pan — the nonstick coating does its job quite well.
 Feature-wise, we loved the small lip on the rim of the pan, which worked well as a handle for turning out loaves.
 The Wilton pan has shallower walls than most, which creates a slightly different shaped loaf — with more volume on the sides and less of a puffy, impressive top.
-The best part about this simple nonstick is its reasonable price tag, which makes this a great go-to for filling out your kitchen quiver.
+The best part about this simple nonstick is its reasonable price tag.

-Compared to the more solid, completely stainless-steel pans we tested, the Wilton Recipe Right is a little bit flimsy feeling.
-We also noticed that the non-stick coating scratched easily.
+Compared to the more solid, completely stainless-steel pans we tested, the Wilton Recipe Right is a little bit on the flimsy side.
+We also noticed that the nonstick coating scratched easily.
 The thin walls make for a slightly hotter bake, so you have to watch the oven temperature with this pan or else risk an overly-browned shell to your loaves.

-We liked this steep-walled, handled glass pan from Pyrex, as it produced some of the most evenly baked loaves of any pan we tested.
-This is partially due to the fact that its glass construction allows for a clear view of the baking process.
-With this window into the status of the loaf, we were able to fine-tune our oven temperatures for an even bake.
-In terms of features, the Pyrex Basics 1.5-Quart pan has large handles which we loved.
+We liked this steep-walled, handled glass pan from tried-and-true Pyrex, as it produced some of the most evenly baked loaves of any pan we tested.
+This is partially because its glass construction allows for a clear view of the baking process.
+With this helpful viewing ability, we were able to fine-tune our oven temperatures for an even bake.
+In terms of features, the Pyrex Basics 1.5-Quart Loaf Dish pan has large handles, which we loved.
 These made it easy to transport the Pyrex from the oven to the counter and turn out loaves easily.

-For optimal performance with the Camp Chef Cast Iron pan, we preheated the pan before greasing it.
+For optimal performance with the Camp Chef Cast Iron Bread Pan, we preheated the pan before greasing it.
 Then, when our test banana bread dough was placed in the dish, it baked to create a caramelized, evenly browned crust that was particularly enjoyable.
-This pan is for the die-hard cast iron users; it is capable of baking your bread to perfection, with patience and a little bit of grease.
-It scored high points for heat distribution and produced the most beautiful loaves in our review.
+This pan is for die-hard cast iron users; it is capable of baking your bread to perfection, with patience and a little bit of grease.
+It scored high points for heat distribution and produced the most beautiful loaves out of any other pan in our review.
 For the best experience with releasing loaves with ease, we recommend greasing the cast iron.

 As is the case with most cast iron products, the main downside to the Camp Chef pan is its weight.
 This pan weighs a lot and can be difficult to maneuver around with in the kitchen.
 Most testers had a hard time pulling this one out of the oven with one hand.

-The Trudeau Structured Silicone pan is great for substantial bakes, where a large baking pan is key.
-This loaf pan turns out hefty quick breads with its deep, tall walls.
-Compared to the other silicone pan we tested, the Trudeau is designed for large, airy breads and sandwich loaves as opposed to rectangular, dense breads.
+The Trudeau Structure Silicone pan is great for substantial bakes, where a large baking pan is key.
+This loaf pan turns out hefty quick bread with its deep, tall walls.
+The Trudeau is designed for large, airy bread and sandwich loaves as opposed to rectangular, dense bread.
 We liked the handles and metal frame that holds the shape of this pan.
-We also found it easy to clean and appreciated that it requires no grease for smooth loaf turn out.
+We also found it easy to clean and appreciated that it requires no grease for a smooth loaf turn out.

 The shortcomings we had mostly had to do with the shape of the loaves that we baked.
 When we baked from smaller recipes and pre-made mixes, we found that this pan was too large to accommodate the loaves.
 This made for flat, unimpressive loaves that barely filled out the pan.
-For this reason, we found that the Trudeau lacked the versatility that many of the other pans had — where breads of all types can be baked with ease.
+For this reason, the Trudeau lacked the versatility of many of the other pans.

-From our experience, glass pans seem to produce consistently even bakes.
+From our testing experience, glass pans seem to produce consistently even bakes.
 The OXO Good Grips Glass is no exception.
-This pan baked massive, evenly cooked loaves time and time again.
+This pan baked massive, evenly cooked loaves time and time again, proving that glass is king.
 We were impressed by its ability to cook evenly, even though it's such a large-capacity dish.
 Besides its ability to cook evenly, the OXO Good Grips pan has two notable features — large carrying handles and a BPA-free plastic lid.
 The lid is a nice addition and sets this pan apart from the rest.
-That said, we found that it in fact wasn't the most useful, since typically loaves are removed from the pan in which they were baked immediately upon cooling.
-We found that we usually stored our loaves in a different place than the pan they were baked in, making the lid feel obsolete at times.
+That said, we found that it wasn't the most useful, since typically loaves are removed from the pan in which they were baked immediately upon cooling.
+We usually stored our loaves in a different place than the pan they were baked in, making the lid less useful.

-Though we had some hang-ups with the lid feature on the OXO Good Grips Glass, we found that this is the most suitable pan for savory dishes, like meatloaf or an egg frittata.
-Its large size is more suitable for a main course, plus the storage lid comes in handy for bakes that are not meant to be turned out of the baking pan.
+Though we had some hang-ups with the lid feature on the OXO Good Grips Glass, this is the most suitable pan for savory dishes, like meatloaf or an egg frittata.
+Its large size is more ideal for a main course, plus the storage lid comes in handy for bakes that are not meant to be turned out of the baking pan.